sincerelyjoshin/sincerelyjoshin.github.io/pages/documentation/enforce_g-suite_user_login_for_macos.md

 folder: documentation
 last_updated:
 ---
+{% include warning.html content="

+With the release of Google Chrome 66, I would no longer recommend using this method to force users to sign into Google Chrome.
+Deploy the ```ForceBrowserSignin``` key via configuration profile instead.

+" %}

 As of Google Chrome version 64 Windows has had access to the [```ForceBrowserSignin```](https://www.chromium.org/administrators/policy-list-3#ForceBrowserSignin) management key requiring users to sign in to Google Chrome with their profile before using the browser.
 When paired with the [```RestrictSigninToPattern```](https://www.chromium.org/administrators/policy-list-3#RestrictSigninToPattern) key users are not only forced to sign in to their browser but are also restricted to whitelisted domains.
-Support for ```ForceBrowserSignin```will supposedly be available for macOS in version 66, but until then we all still have a job to do.
+Support for ```ForceBrowserSignin``` will supposedly be available for macOS in version 66, but until then we all still have a job to do.

 ##  OBJECTIVE